-Though the entrance to Timpanogos Cave was lost after initial discovery in 1913, rumors of the mysterious cave abounded, fueled by an article appearing in the American Fork Citizen.
+Though the entrance to Timpanogos Cave was lost after initial discovery in 1913, rumors of the mysterious cave abounded, fueled by an article appearing in the American Fork Citizen in 1921.
 Vearl Manwill became intrigued, having spent much of his childhood in American Fork Canyon.
 Manwill contacted Martin Hansen for any advice he could offer about finding the lost cave.
 Hansen advised Manwill to search along the same elevation Hansen Cave.

 Timpanogos Cave is known for its high concentration of helictites - a spiraling cave formation that seems to defy gravity.
 Helictites are formed when calcite crystals and dissolved impurities are forced out of a tiny central canal in the helictite by hydrostatic pressure.